How much does a website cost?

 Who will make changes to my website in future?

-Responsive design is a term used by designers and developers to show that they have considered how the website will look on varying screen sizes, such as mobile phones, tablets and large desktops.
+Responsive design is a term used to show that designers have considered how the website will look on varying screen sizes.
+This will include mobile phones, tablets and large desktops.

 The design of the website will typically change to suit the size and dimensions of the device.

 Today, since so many of us use our phones to browse the web and shop online, responsive design has become standard.
 If you are in the market for a new website, expect it to be responsive, but do confirm this with your designer.
 There are still plenty of websites out there that don’t work well on mobiles!

 The first time someone visits your website, a lot of time-consuming stuff happens.
 This includes things like the loading of images and the loading of code that determines the style of your site (such as the colour and size of the text).

 Put simply, caching is when some of this information is stored on your device, so that the next time your site is visited from the same device, it will load more quickly.

 Sometimes, if you website has been changed recently and you can’t see this change, you will need to clear your cache, to reload some of the things that were saved.